Comparison Guide

 Best For Zoho CRM

-Best for teams that want deep setup options and lower per-user cost as they grow.
+Best for teams that want structured pipelines, automation, and long-term cost control.

 Comparison Table